 Sure, there was the annual “Farewell to Firewalls” presentation in which Gartner’s forward-looking thought leader Dr. Joseph Feiman espoused the need for new applications-centric mechanisms (specifically embedded runtime application self-protection [RASP] capabilities).

 But, as artfully advanced by Gartner network security guru Greg Young during the session and ultimately conceded by Feiman himself, even the continued development and adoption of such emerging technologies will require a continued and significant reliance on firewalls.

-Longtime Gartner risk expert Neil MacDonald’s session on “Continuous Advanced Threat Protection” hammered home the need for more proactive and context-aware management of network security infrastructure; MacDonald’s “Adaptive Security Architecture” emphasized that strategy must shift from traditional “detection” and “response” methodologies to more “predictive” and “preventative” tactics.
+In other thought leadership-type presentations, in particular longtime Gartner risk expert Neil MacDonald’s session on “Continuous Advanced Threat Protection”, the pressing need for more proactive and context-aware management of network security infrastructure was further hammered home.

 MacDonald’s call for “Adaptive Security Architecture” emphasized the need for strategy to shift away from traditional “detection” and “response” methodologies to focus on more “predictive” and “preventative” tactics.
 These observations absolutely validate FireMon’s own adherence to network security management grounded squarely in real-time, proactive intelligence.